manuelbieh/geolib/README.md

 Calculates the length of a collection of coordinates

-Returns the length of the path in kilometers
+Returns the length of the path in meters

 <h4>Example</h4>